Our goal is to share information and products that are truly helpful to renters.

 - Maintaining the property for quality and safety

 - Being properly insured in preparation for disaster

 Making your tenant-landlord relationship work

-So, you just learned about your landlord’s point of view or perspective.
+So, you just learned about some issues that influence your landlord’s point of view or perspective.
 Now you may be wondering how to keep the relationship with your landlord in good working order.

 Your renters rights, in your state.

 - California Renters Rights